or scroll for handy tips and a little nostalgia.

 - 2 tablespoons plain flour (all purpose flour)

-- 1/4 cup white vinegar (additional for combining powders into a paste)
+- ⅓ cup white vinegar (additional for combining powders and flour into a slurry)

 Instructions

-- Peel tomatoes – Soak in boiling water for 2 minutes.
-Drain and cool a little.
-Skins should now be split and easily peel off.
-If not split, apply a little pressure or scratch at skin a little and it should peel off easily.
-If using cherry tomatoes, they should just pop out of their skin by applying a little pressure at the base of the tomato (see video).
+- Peel tomatoes by soaking in boiling water for 2 minutes, draining off the water and then allowing to cool a little – the skins should split and easily peel off.
+(If not split, apply a little pressure or scratch at skin a little and it should peel off easily.
+If using cherry tomatoes, they should just pop out of their skin by applying a little pressure at the base of the tomato - see video).)

-- Chop tomatoes and onion and place in a tray.
+- Roughly chop tomatoes and onions and place in a baking tray.
 Sprinkle with the salt and cover with a clean tea towel.
 Leave out (at room temperature) overnight.

 - The next day, drain off liquid and place tomatoes and onion in a saucepan along with the sugar and vinegar.